-Talking mental health & disability
+Talking mental health and disability

 What’s it like to live with a mental health condition, or a disability, or both?
 How can we make life better for people who face these complex challenges in their lives?
 GET REAL presents frank and fearless conversations about mental health and disability, including people with lived experience, frontline workers in the industry, as well as policy-makers and advocates.